-Guido Bünstorf studied economics and political science at the University of Freiburg (Breisgau) and the University of Massachusetts (Amherst).
-He obtained his doctorate and his habilitation from Friedrich Schiller University Jena and was research group leader at the Max Planck Institute of Economics.
-Bünstorf was a visiting scholar at Carnegie Mellon University, the University of California (Berkeley) as well as Stanford University.
-From 2016 to 2021 he held a visiting professorship at the University of Gothenburg, to which he is currently affiliated as a member of the Steering Committee of the Centre on Knowledge-Intensive Innovation Ecosystems (U-GOT KIES).
+Dr. Bünstorf studied economics and political science at the University of Freiburg (Breisgau) and the University of Massachusetts (Amherst).
+He received his doctorate and habilitation from Friedrich Schiller University Jena and was research group leader at the Max Planck Institute of Economics.
+Dr. Bünstorf was a visiting reseacher at Carnegie Mellon University, the University of California (Berkeley) as well as Stanford University.
+From 2016 to 2021 he held a visiting professorship at the University of Gothenburg, to which he is currently affiliated as a member of the advisory board of the Centre on Knowledge-Intensive Innovation Ecosystems (U-GOT KIES).

-Guido Bünstorf’s research activities focus on the economics of innovation, higher education and science, as well as entrepreneurship research and regional economics.
-He is particularly interested in the evolutionary dynamics of innovative markets and industries, processes of embodied knowledge transfer based on individual mobility across organizations, regions and countries, and the experimental assessment of online trainings targeting potential and actual entrepreneurs.
-Bünstorf published his work in renowned scholarly journals and was awarded several prizes for his research.
-He is co-initiator of a research group on multiple competitions in higher education sponsored by the German Research Foundation as well as associate editor of the journal “Industrial and Corporate Change”.
+Dr. Bünstorf’s research focuses on the economics of innovation, higher education and science, as well as entrepreneurship research and regional economics.
+He is particularly interested in the evolutionary dynamics of innovative markets and industries, processes of person-to-person knowledge transfer based on individual mobility across organizations, regions and countries, and the experimental assessment of online training targeting potential and actual entrepreneurs.

 Prof. Dr. Uwe Cantner (Chairman)